biosafetylvl5/brassy/tests/outputs/fully-featured.rst

 Fixed aang's avatar state ⓐ
 -------------------------

-Resolved an issue where aang could not exit the avatar state after consuming cactus juice. this caused unintended behavior and prevented progression in the story.
+Resolved an issue where Aang could not exit the Avatar State after consuming cactus juice.
+This caused unintended behavior and prevented progression in the story.

 ::